orbingol/NURBS-Python/README.rst

 Introduction
 ============

-This project implements Non-Uniform Rational B-Spline (NURBS) curve and surface computation algorithms in native Python with minimum possible dependencies.
+This project aims to implement Non-Uniform Rational B-Spline (NURBS) curve and surface computation algorithms in native Python with minimum possible dependencies.
+The library is fully object-oriented and does *not* depend on any external C/C++ libraries.

 The package contains 3 modules:

-* :code:`BSpline` contains Non-Uniform B-Spline (NUBS) algorithms
+* :code:`BSpline` contains Non-Uniform B-Spline (NUBS) evaluation and storage functionality
-* :code:`NURBS` contains Non-Uniform Rational B-Spline (NURBS) algorithms
+* :code:`NURBS` contains Non-Uniform Rational B-Spline (NURBS) evaluation and storage functionality
 * :code:`CPGen` contains simple control points grid generation algorithms

 :code:`BSpline` and :code:`NURBS` modules contain 3 classes for geometric evaluation: